SamHou0/fantastic-sentences/README-EN.md

 Or maybe, you’re looking for some sentences to make your writing more interesting?

 That's why this repository exists!
-This repository contains everything you need—from memorable lines from anime to famous quotes by celebrities, it’s all here.
+This repository contains everything you need, from memorable lines from anime to famous quotes by celebrities, it’s all here.

 ## But why can't I found the sentences I want?
 What?!
 You can’t find what you want?
 Well, I have to admit that this repository is indeed sparse, as this is not a single-person job!
 You’re welcome to add any sentences you like to this repository.
 Please submit a PR directly!